GenesysPureEngagePremise/cassandra-es-index/README.md

 ![Write Path async](doc/write-path-async-fail.png)

 # Changes
+## Version 9.2.000
+* Support for Cassandra 4.0.x
+* Drop support for Cassandra 3.x

 ## Version 9.1.003
 * Support for ES 7.x (plugin needs to be upraded before ES, using 7.x with older plugin will not work)
 * Support for Cassandra 3.11.5 (just testing, older versions will work as well)